owncloud-archive/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_3.rst

 The next section, **App Services**, is where you select the services you want enabled in your app.
-You can edit this anytime after you finish creating your App ID.
+You can edit this anytime after you finish creating your **App ID**.
 Make your selections and then click the **Continue** button at the bottom.

 .. figure:: ../images/cert-10.png